Deciphering the global production network from cross-border firm transactions: Data sources and coverage

-\textbf{Data sources and coverage}
+\section{Data sources and coverage}

-This paper relies on data provided by the UK HM Government's Global Supply Chain Intelligence Programme (GSCIP).
-This contains firm-to-firm cross-border trade, derived from customs and shipping data, with details on the transacting firms compiled from tax filings, company websites, and other sources.
-Firm-to-firm transaction data is derived from administrative customs data.
-GSCIP amalgamates first-party customs data across a multitude of countries.
+This paper relies on data accessed through the UK HM Government's Global Supply Chain Intelligence Programme (GSCIP).
+This contains firm-to-firm cross-border transactions, derived from customs and shipping data, which was compiled by a commercial provider.
+Further information on firms in the transaction dataset has been gathered by GSCIP from business registries, tax filings, company websites, and other sources.

-Our dataset includes transaction information for every country.
-While the dataset does not have first-hand customs data or another primary source of transaction information for every country, the data that we do have includes transactions between firms within the countries included and those out of sample providing partial coverage.
+The dataset includes 'primary' customs data from a set of available country sources.
+All other countries are represented in the dataset as both customers and sellers of these primary countries.
+The exact set of primary countries included within the GSCIP programme is suppressed for reasons of sensitivity.
+We do, however, provide an overview of country-level coverage relative to total trade volumes in Figure 1.

-We are using a static cut of the data, which has further been restricted to the period from January 2021 to December 2023 as this period had the greatest coverage for the subset.
+While GSCIP is an ongoing programme, we use data from the period from January 2021 to December 2023, accessed in early 2025.